Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Uncertainty Quantification for Minimax Optimization

-\begin{Remark}[Inference for Minimax Problem] \rm We address the nonstandard inference through decoupling the origins of the randomness into two components: the nonstandard limiting distribution of the weight estimator $\widehat{\gamma}$ and the standard limiting distribution of $\widehat{\theta}(\gamma^*):=\argmin_{\theta}\widehat \phi(\theta,\gamma^*)$.
-We devise a novel perturbation approach to handle the nonstandard component $\widehat{\gamma}$ while using the Gaussian quantile to track the standard component $\widehat{\theta}(\gamma^*)$.
-Although \citet{guo2022statistical} employed perturbation techniques to address nonregular inference, their method relied on a closed-form solution under squared loss in regression settings, which is hard to generalize to other loss functions.
-In contrast, we tackle the more challenging classification regime with cross-entropy loss and develop a computationally efficient {perturbation-based} method by carefully designing a surrogate problem, even when there is no closed-form solution to the original problem.
-In general, we propose a general and novel inferential tool to handle the challenging nonstandard inference for the minimax optimization problem. \end{Remark}
+\begin{Remark}[Inference for Minimax Problem] \cite{guo2022statistical} employed perturbation techniques to address nonregular inference in minimax optimization.
+However, their method relied on a closed-form solution under squared loss in regression settings, which is hard to generalize to other loss functions.
+In contrast, we tackle the more challenging cross-entropy loss without a closed-form solution and devise a computationally efficient {perturbation-based} method by carefully designing a surrogate problem.
+We address the nonstandard inference through decoupling the origins of the randomness into two components: the nonstandard limiting distribution of the weight estimator $\widehat{\gamma}$ and the standard limiting distribution of $\widehat{\theta}(\gamma^*)=\argmin_{\theta}\widehat \phi(\theta,\gamma^*)$.
+Thus, we introduce a novel perturbation approach to handle the nonstandard component $\widehat{\gamma}$, while using the Gaussian quantile to track the standard component $\widehat{\theta}(\gamma^*)$.
+Such an inferential tool addresses the challenging nonstandard inference for a general class of minimax problems and could be of independent interest for other problems. \end{Remark}